spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step8.md

  * Profiles with a different set of Datadog tags (for example, environment, version, or data center).

 ### Comparing Recent Versions
-On the Aggregation view, select a service to see its aggregated profile for a particular metric (for example, wall time) over the selected time frame.
+On the Aggregation view, select a service to see its aggregated profile for a particular metric over the selected time frame.
 Then click *Compare* to compare it to the aggregated profile of another version

 ![Profiler Flame Graph](./assets/profiler_trace_detail.png)